 In a nutshell – The Elephants in the Room is a book about coping with clutter when it is overwhelming.
 This chapter is about feeling stuck and how to overcome that.

 This year I have been busy writing books about the less-stuff easy decluttering method.
 From Piles to Files helps you declutter your paperwork and sort out a filing system that works.
 The Elephants in the Room is all about how to get started with decluttering when it all feels too much.
-Elephants is ready to buy on Kindle and in Paperback with an audio version coming out soon.
+Elephants is ready to buy on Kindle and in Paperback.
+There is also a PDF version in the less-stuff shop.
 To be the first to hear about new happenings at less-stuff please sign up to the mailing list.
 This will get you all sorts of goodies too including a gorgeous decluttering calendar and a free A-Z of leftover food ideas.

 The Elephants in the Room is getting good reviews:

 “This works!
 Lisa’s prompts to guide you through the chaos and overwhelm are humorous, sensitive respectful and always practical.
 Giving just five minutes a day using her fun and very clever methods makes the process manageable.
 Before you know it you are seeing results that last without exhausting yourself.
 This little gem of a book enables you to distinguish between clutter and treasure.
 Without much time investment you realise that you are looking at ‘stuff’ differently and have integrated healthy habits for keeping your ‘stuff’ relevant.”
 Anya